jaylee1021/tim-agotchi-backend/README.md

 # Tim-agotchi Backend
 The backbone of a MERN app inspired by the popular keychain toy.
-Take care of your virtual pet by feeding it, playing with it and cleaning up after it's little messes.
+Take care of your virtual pet by feeding it, playing with it and cleaning up after its little messes.

 ## Models